 In this article:

 Any visitor uses a mobile app or web browser on a desktop PC, smartphone, tablet, or any other device.
 In terms of the web, it is called a client.
-The browser connects to a remote computer that returns web pages or data in the readable format.
+The browser connects to a remote computer that returns web pages or data in a readable format.
 It is called a server.

 Let’s see the features of both methods.